apache/pulsar-site/docs/tiered-storage-overview.md

 wget pulsar:offloader_release_url
 ```

-2. Untar the offloaders package and copy the offloaders as `offloaders` in the pulsar directory
+2. Untar the offloaders package and copy the offloaders as `offloaders` in the pulsar directory.

 ```bash
 tar xvfz apache-pulsar-offloaders-@pulsar:version@-bin.tar.gz